Gordonby/DevOps-Deep-Dive/README.md

 In this exercise, we will introduce you to the authoring tools used to create ARM templates using Visual Studio 2015.
 You will create a new ARM template from scratch to provision an Azure virtual machine.
 For this exercise, you will use:

--   Visual Studio 2015 with Update 3
+-   Visual Studio 2015 with Update 3 or Visual Studio 2017

--   Microsoft Azure SDK for .NET v2.9.1
+-   Microsoft Azure SDK for .NET > v2.9.1

 After completing this exercise, you will understand: